Roman is a cloud pharmacy for erectile dysfunction

 Now with Roman’s patient, physician, and pharmacy apps ready for use, it’s not the code but the code of conduct that Reitano agonizes over.
 When asked what keeps him up at night, he told me “The first part of the Hippocratic Oath: do no harm.”
 Reitano says that before, if an app he made didn’t work, “the worst thing that happens is no one uses it.”
 The stakes are higher building a health company.
 But he’s confident that “we can build a platform where [doctors] make fewer mistakes than in person” because Roman’s systems are double-checking for medication interactions and other issues.

 Roman will have to compete with the status quo of silent suffering, laborious doctor’s visits, dangerous online pharmacies, and other startups as it gets going.
-One site, Lemonade Health, serves ED prescriptions too, but it also handles birth control, flu, STDs, acne, and hair loss.
+One site, Lemonaid Health, serves ED prescriptions too, but it also handles birth control, flu, STDs, acne, and hair loss.
 Reitano stresses Roman’s focus on ED ensures patients work with expert doctors who can answer all their questions.

 Now Reitano is Roman‘s first customer.
 As for him and his girlfriend, he tells me “We’ve overcome the challenge together.
 We’re both on board about sharing our experience.
 If my coming out makes it easier for someone without treatment to get treatment, my embarrassment pales in comparison.”